mongodb-partners/S3toAtlas/README.md

 Save the job and click "Run" on the top right.

 Click on the "Runs" tab and ensure the job ran successfully.
-You can refer the logs in the "Runs" tab for troubleshooting
+You can refer to the logs in the "Runs" tab for troubleshooting

 ### 6. Validate the Data in MongoDB Atlas